DimitriGilbert/StationIO-Station/readme.md

   * developed on a D1 mini and a nodemcu board
   * compiles-ish for uno and esp32
 * handle the basics :
-  * sensor management and measurements
+  * sensor management and mesurements
   * custom arduino code integration with or without a timer
   * basic WiFi and web server if possible
 * be extensible, it's a parsec away from being great (first time using c++...) but supporting a new sensor is easy, so is adding routes (that call standard arduino functions) to the web server